Develop5/PlaywrightDemo/README.md

 &nbsp;

 Introduce "faker" into package.json

-    It generates fake data for specific attributes: emails, addresses, names and many more It is used with the purpose of generating random data for our form fields From our e2e folder:
+It generates fake data for specific attributes: emails, addresses, names and many more It is used with the purpose of generating random data for our form fields.

+From our e2e folder:

     ```
     yarn add faker -D
     ```
 After confirm the last stable version in package.json, execute (from e2e folder)

     ```
     yarn install
     ```
 But if you have still problems with faker, not recognized at import in random-data-helper.ts, go back to this version in package.json
     "faker": "^5.5.3",
+&nbsp;

 And run again "yarn install"

 &nbsp;